szager-chromium/rr/Building-And-Installing.md

     make check

 Each test consists of a C source file and a `.run` file, which is a shell script.
+To run an individual BASIC_TEST $test outside the harness:

+    cd $rr/src/test
+    bash basic_test.run -b $rr '' $test

+To run a non-basic test:

+    cd $rr/src/test
+    bash $test.run -b $rr '' $test

+To run a non-basic test in 32-bit mode:

+    cd $rr/src/test
+    bash $test.run -b $rr '' $test_32